GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/inserting-removing-a-gutenberg-block-in-bulk/en.md

 # Inserting/Removing a (Gutenberg) block in bulk

-We can update posts by adapting their (Gutenberg) block's HTML content.
+We can update posts by modifying their (Gutenberg) block's HTML content.

+Among other use cases, this is useful for promoting campaigns (such as when offering a discount during Black Friday):

+- Before the campaign, we create a custom block with our message, and execute a bulk operation to add it to all posts in the website
+- After the campaign, we execute a bulk operation to remove the block from all posts

 ## Inserting a block in bulk